|

 Darende Stele

-A basalt stele measuring 79x30x20 cm found in old Darende about 2km west of modern day Darende in Malatya province.
-In 1920s it was supposedly found in the wall of a mosque and moved to Gök Medrese which was serving as Sivas Museum at the time.
-Thus the original location is unknown.
-The stele is fully inscribed with 6 lines on one side and reliefs on other three sides.
-Side A has relief of goddess Hebat of the City seated on a chair holding a curved staff and a drinking cup.
-Her name is written twice on both sides of the head and "of the City" is written behind the chair.
-Side D has a relief of god Sarruma also holding a curved staff and a drinking cup, standing on a lion.
+This basalt stele measuring 79 x 30 x 20 cm was found in old Darende, about 2 km west of modern-day Darende in Malatya province.
+In the 1920s, it was said to be found in the wall of a mosque and moved to the Gök Medrese building, which was serving as Sivas Museum at the time.
+The original location of the stele is unknown.
+It is decorated with a 6-line Hieroglyphic Luwian inscription on one side and reliefs on the other three sides.
+On Side A is a relief of the goddess Hebat of the City seated on a chair holding a curved staff and a drinking cup.
+Her name is written twice on both sides of the head, and "of the City" is written behind the chair.
+Side D has a relief of the god Sharruma also holding a curved staff and a drinking cup and standing on a lion.
 His name is written behind him.
 Side B has a male figure facing right, standing on a lion and pouring libation.
-The inscription identifies this figure as a ruler of Malatya (Malizi) named Arnuwantis the grandson of King Arnuwantis.
-He is also the author of İspekçür stele and his grandfather King Arnuwantis is possibly a brother of Runtiyas of Gürün and Kötükale inscriptions.
-The inscription is a dedications to the gods for founding of a city.
-Geneological dating places the stele to four generations after Kuzi Teshub to somewhere around early 11th cent BCE but other arguments exist towards a later dating.
-Stele is currently in Anatolian Civilizations Museum.
+The inscription identifies this figure as a ruler of Malatya (Malizi) named Arnuwanti (II), son of PUGNUS-mili (II), and grandson of King Arnuwanti (I).
+He is also the author of İspekçür stele, and his grandfather King Arnuwanti (I) is possibly a brother of Runtiya of Gürün and Kötükale inscriptions.
+The inscription is a dedication to the gods for the founding of a city.
+Genealogical dating places the stele four generations after Kuzi-Teššub to somewhere around the early 11th century BCE.
+The stele is currently in the Anatolian Civilizations Museum in Ankara.

 |